oegedijk/rule_estimator/README.md

 `CaseWhen` processes a list of `BusinessRules` one-by-one, if a rule applies
     it assigns the prediction, then passes the remaining rows to the next Rule, etc.

-There are also four `BinaryDecisionNodes` defined.
+There are also four `BinaryNodes` defined.
 These evaluate a condition, and if the condition holds pass the prediction off to `BusinessRule` `if_true`, and otherwise to `BusinessRule` `if_false`: